 Pension and Postretirement Benefits Other than Pensions.
-We account for pension benefits and postretirement benefits other than pensions in accordance with the requirements of FASB Statement of Financial Accounting Standards No. 87 (SFAS No. 87), "Employer's Accounting for Pensions," No. 88 (SFAS No. 88), "Employer's Accounting for Settlements and Curtailments of Defined Benefit Plans and for Terminated Benefits," No. 106 (SFAS No. 106), "Employer's Accounting for Postretirement Benefits Other Than Pension," No. 132 (SFAS No. 132), "Employer's Disclosures about Pensions and Other Postretirement Benefits Other Than Pension," No. 132 (SFAS No. 132), "Employer's Disclosures about Pensions and Other Postretirement Benefits-an amendment of FASB Statements Nos.
+We account for pension benefits and postretirement benefits other than pensions in accordance with the requirements of FASB Statement of Financial Accounting Standards No. 87 (SFAS No. 87), "Employer's Accounting for Pensions," No. 88 (SFAS No. 88), "Employer's Accounting for Settlements and Curtailments of Defined Benefit Plans and for Terminated Benefits," No. 106 (SFAS No. 106), "Employer's Accounting for Postretirement Benefits Other Than Pension," No. 132 (SFAS No. 132), "Employer's Disclosures about Pensions and Other Postretirement Benefits - an amendment of FASB Statements Nos.
 87, 88, and 106" and No. 158 (SFAS No. 158), "Employees' Accounting for Defined Benefit Pension Other Postretirement Plans-An Amendment of FASB Statements No. 87, 88, 106 and 123(R)."
 Annual net periodic expense and accrued benefit obligations recorded with respect to our defined benefit plans are determined on an actuarial basis.
 We, together with our third-party actuaries, determine assumptions used in the actuarial calculations which impact reported plan obligations and expense.
 Annually, we and our actuaries review the actual experience compared to the most significant assumptions used and make adjustments to the assumptions, if warranted.
 The healthcare trend rates are reviewed with the actuaries based upon the results of their review of claims experience.
 Discount rates are based upon an expected benefit payments duration analysis and the equivalent average yield rate for high-quality fixed-income investments.
 Pension benefits are funded through deposits with trustees and the expected long-term rate of return on fund assets is based upon actual historical returns modified for known changes in the market and any expected change in investment policy.
-Postretirement benefits are not funded and our policy is to pay these benefits as they become
+Postretirement benefits are not funded and our policy is to pay these benefits as they become due.
+Certain accounting guidance, including the guidance applicable to pensions, does not require immediate recognition in the income statement of the effects of a deviation between actual and assumed experience or the revision of an estimate.
+This approach allows the favorable and unfavorable effects that fall within an acceptable range to be netted.